Introduction: the impact of verified reviews

 Reviews containing keywords related to your products and services help search engines understand what your business offers. - Prominence:

-The quantity, quality, and recency of reviews signal to search engines that your business is popular and trustworthy. - Proximity:
+The quantity, quality, and recency of reviews tell search engines that your business is popular and trustworthy. - Proximity:

-While reviews don’t directly affect this factor (which relates to how close your business is to the searcher), reviews that mention specific locations can strengthen local relevance.
+Reviews don’t directly affect this factor (which relates to how close your business is to the searcher), but reviews that mention specific locations can strengthen local relevance.

 Did you know?